|Chicken Care Summary

 Peter Brown, Chicken Doctor, 1-410-546-6137 anytime

-He has a degree in Poultry Science and 40 years of doctoring and
+He has a degree in Poultry Science and over 40 years of doctoring and

 Florida Dept of Agriculture, National Poultry Improvement Plan (NPIP)